 Here are some ideas to minimize this problem.
 We say "minimize", as moles

 and mice are often difficult to completely eradicate.

-peanut butter.
-Mouse traps are easily used in sheds and under woodpiles.
+are often used in sheds and under woodpiles.
 For use in the garden, we recommend

 they be covered by a five gallon bucket or box.
 This offers some protection

 Many have asked: Unfortunately, there are few ways to keep those cute

 little chipmunks from becoming caught in these traps.
+Remember, a chipmunk

 Poison Baits: While you almost never see the dead rodent, manufacturers

 rodent activity.
 If you do not want to deal with disposal of the carcass,

 Gas Bombs: A gas bomb can be effective in eliminating rodents.
 Like